-We look forward to seeing our patients again, and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
+We are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.

 Infection control has always been a top priority for UF College of Dentistry centers so that when you receive care, it’s both safe and comfortable.

-All UF College of Dentistry centers follow infection control recommendations from the U.S. Centers for Disease Control and Prevention (CDC). the Occupational Safety and Health Administration (OSHA) and guidance from the American Dental Association (ADA) including all the new ones created as a result of COVID-19 risks.
+All UF College of Dentistry centers follow infection control recommendations from the U.S. Centers for Disease Control and Prevention (CDC). the Occupational Safety and Health Administration (OSHA) and guidance from the American Dental Association (ADA) including new ones created as a result of COVID-19.

-As new information and recommendations become available from the CDC, OSHA and the ADA, we will include those steps to help protect you, our care providers, and everyone in the communities we serve.
+If new recommendations are issued by the CDC, OSHA, the ADA or other regulatory agencies, we will adjust as necessary to help protect you, our care providers, and everyone in the communities we serve.

 What Can I Expect at My Next Appointment?